Rock of Ages (Def Leppard song): Lyrics

-What does "Gunter Glieben Glauten Globen" mean?
+What does "Günter Glieben Glauten Globen" mean?
 Nothing in particular (although the band sometimes jokingly claims it means "running through the forest silently").
 It's gibberish said by producer Mutt Lange during the recordings of "Rock of Ages", instead of the regular one, two, three, four.

 That same count-in was sampled by the Offspring at the beginning of their 1998 song "Pretty Fly (For a White Guy)".

 As the song's melody begins, Elliott speaks the lines, "All right/I've got something to say/It's better to burn out/Than to fade away"; the second two lines are a reference to Neil Young's song "My My, Hey Hey (Out of the Blue)".
 Def Leppard's four-line version was quoted in the 1986 movie Highlander by the film's villain, The Kurgan.
 Young's line would later gain further attention when it was used in the suicide note of Kurt Cobain.

 During the guitar solo, several vocal phrases were backmasked.
 When played forward, the phrases "Fuck the Russians" and "Brezhnev's got herpes" can be heard.